qw2273/data_challenge/README.md

 **Model** [Modeling Notebook](https://github.com/qw2273/data_challenge/blob/master/lib/3.%20Modeling.ipynb)
 - I trained a gradient boosting model to predict loan defaults and used Cross validation to aviod overfitting.
 Then I evaluated the models using a cross-validated AUC score on the training set.
 The returned an AUC score of 0.73 on the test data.
 - From feature importance analysis, I found that the *five most important features* are
-   - loan related: interest rate, loan grade, monthly installment
+   - *loan-related*: interest rate, loan grade, monthly installment
-   - borrower related: debt to income ratio , average fico rate
+   - *borrower-related*: debt to income ratio , average fico rate

 These attributes can be used as a pre-screen for loans.
 Combined with bivariate analysis plots, I summerize following rules for investors to help them identify a default or non-default loan.